2019 U-20 Africa Cup of Nations

 The 2019 Africa U-20 Cup of Nations was the 15th edition of the Africa U-20 Cup of Nations (22nd edition if tournaments without hosts are included), the biennial international youth football tournament organized by the Confederation of African Football (CAF) for players aged 20 and below.
-In May 2015, it was decided that the tournament would be hosted by Niger.
+Niger hosted the tournament, which took place from 2 to 17 February 2019.
+The tournament involved 8 teams, with Niger making their U-20 Africa Cup of Nations debut.

 The top four teams of the tournament qualified for the 2019 FIFA U-20 World Cup in Poland as the CAF representatives.
 Mali won their first title, while the other qualified teams which finished second to fourth were Senegal, South Africa and Nigeria.
 Defending champions Zambia failed to qualify.

 Qualification

 The qualifiers were played between 30 March and 12 August 2018.
 At the end of the qualification phase, seven teams joined the hosts Niger.

 Player eligibility

 Players born 1 January 1999 or later are eligible to participate in the competition.